signalfx/splunk-otel-collector/internal/receiver/discoveryreceiver/README.md

            // the metric or log statement
          status:
            metrics:
-             successful:
+             - status: successful
-               - regexp: '.*'
+               regexp: '.*'
                // Only emit a single log record for this status entry instead of one for each matching received metric (`false`, the default)
                first_only: true
                log_record:
                  body: Successfully able to connect to Redis container.
            statements:
-             partial:
+             - status: partial
-               - regexp: (WRONGPASS|NOAUTH|ERR AUTH)
+               regexp: (WRONGPASS|NOAUTH|ERR AUTH)
                first_only: true
                log_record:
                  body: Container appears to be accepting redis connections but the default auth setting is incorrect.
-             failed:
+             - status: failed
-               - regexp: ConnectionRefusedError
+               regexp: ConnectionRefusedError
                first_only: true
                log_record:
                  body: Container appears to not be accepting redis connections.
 exporters:
   debug:
     verbosity: detailed